 and solutions to issues that do not respect political boundaries.
 Fresno COG is a voluntary association of local governments – one of California’s 38 regionalplanning agencies and one of 500+ nationwide.
 In 1967, incorporated city and Fresno County elected officials established the agency, formalizing it in 1969 through a Joint Powers Agreement.
 Fresno COG undertakes comprehensive regional planning with a transportation emphasis, provides citizens an opportunity to be involved in the planning process and supplies technical service to its members.

 Who are the Member Representatives?

-Members are represented on the Policy Board by the Mayors of each incorporated city, and the Chairman of the County Board of Supervisors, or their designated elected official.
+Members are represented on the Policy Board by the Mayors of each incorporated city, and the Chairman of the County Board of Supervisors, or their designated alternates.
 The Policy Board governs the agency, setting policy and guiding work activities.
-The Board is assisted in their decision-making process by the Policy Advisory Committee (PAC), composed of the Chief Administrative Officer of each member agency.
-The decision process is also assisted by expert staff from member agencies, citizen and interest groups and other stakeholders.
+The Board is assisted in their decision-making process by the Policy Advisory Committee (PAC), comprising each member agency’s Chief Administrative Officer.
+The process is also assisted by expert staff from member agencies, citizen and interest groups, and other stakeholders.